 Invoice Response informs the Seller when their invoice has been approved or payment has been initiated so that the Seller can manage their cash flows and monitor the reception of funds through the payment channels.

-Invoice Response provides automated means to the Buyer to keep the Seller informed of the invoice status and thus reduces or eliminates the need for manual status queries.
+Invoice Response provides automated means to the Buyer to keep the Seller informed of the invoice status in his invoice verification process and thus reduces or eliminates the need for manual status queries.

 Invoice Response is designed to support automatic processing on the Seller side although it still may require manual actions.